SoCalDude/covid/README.md

 ![COVID-19 New Cases Screenshot](https://github.com/SoCalDude/covid/blob/master/images/screenshot-01.png)

-This is the COVID-19 charting application for displaying a chart of daily new COVID-19 cases (or daily COVID-19 deaths) for a particular county.
+This is the COVID-19 charting application for displaying a chart of daily new COVID-19 cases (or daily COVID-19 deaths) for a particular county in the United States.

-Currently, the data only shows for Orange County, California.
-The ability to choose any county from any state is forthcoming (in [<ins>Issue #4</ins>](https://github.com/SoCalDude/covid/issues/4))

-For the time being, if you wish to show a different county, please refer to the **Manual County Selection** section below.

 **Requirements**